deepakm-webonise/toy_app/README.md

 Device Mesh
 ===========

-DeviceMesh is a mobile app where a group of users can create a video mesh on their mobile devices.
+DeviceMesh is a mobile app where a group of users can create a mesh on their mobile devices.

 1. VideoMesh- In this the group of users will mesh together their devices to form one single video mesh.
 The video which is played is split up across the various devices in the group to make one single video mesh.